Lymia/crabsoup/docs/Plugin API.md

 * It includes all functions found in the Standalone API section of this document.
 * It does not include any functions found in the Compatibility API section.

 This is the environment the `crabsoup` binary runs in, and thus allows access to all functionality used to create the program.
-Any scripts loaded through the `crabsoup-lua` binary are loaded into this environment.
+Any scripts loaded through the `crabsoup lua` command are loaded into this environment.

 ## Plugin API

 ### Reading this section

 APIs marked "*(since soupault 1.0.0)*" are only available since a given soupault version. crabsoup as of version {CRABSOUP_VERSION} attempts to remain compatible with the soupault 4.10.0 API.

 APIs marked "*(since crabsoup 0.1.0)*" are only available since a given crabsoup version.
 This also implies that the method is an extension and is not available in the original soupault.

 ### Global Variables